tiiuae/ghaf/docs/src/ref_impl/development.md

 - [Cross-Compilation](./cross_compilation.md)
 - [Creating Application VM](./creating_appvm.md)

 Once you are up and running, you can participate in the collaborative development process by building a development build with additional options.
-For example, with the development username and password that are defined in [accounts.nix](https://github.com/tiiuae/ghaf/blob/main/modules/users/accounts.nix#L16-L31).
+For example, with the development username and password that are defined in [accounts.nix](https://github.com/tiiuae/ghaf/blob/main/modules/users/accounts.nix).

-If you set up development SSH keys in the [ssh.nix](https://github.com/tiiuae/ghaf/blob/main/modules/development/ssh.nix#L4) module, you can use `nixos-rebuild switch` to quickly deploy your configuration changes to the development board over the network using SSH:
+If you authorize your development SSH keys in the [ssh.nix](https://github.com/tiiuae/ghaf/blob/main/modules/development/ssh.nix#L10-L23) module and rebuild ghaf for your target device, you can use `nixos-rebuild switch` to quickly deploy your configuration changes to the target device over the network using SSH.
+For example:

+    nixos-rebuild --flake .#nvidia-jetson-orin-agx-debug --target-host root@<ip_address_of_ghaf-host> --fast switch ...
-    nixos-rebuild --flake .#packages.aarch64-linux.nvidia-jetson-orin-agx-debug --target-host root@ghaf-host --fast switch
+    nixos-rebuild --flake .#lenovo-x1-carbon-gen11-debug --target-host root@<ip_address_of_ghaf-host> --fast switch ...

+Please note that with the `-debug` targets, the debug ethernet is enabled on host.
+With Lenovo X1 Carbon, you can connect USB-Ethernet adapter for the debug and development access.

 Pull requests are the way for contributors to submit code to the Ghaf project.
 For more information, see [Contribution Guidelines](../appendices/contributing_general.md).